Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Nodal Gromov--Witten theory

+A \emph{$\Gamma$-marked relative stable map} is a relative stable map to $(X,D)$ with the data of a $\Gamma$-marking on its domain curve. $\Diamond$

-However, integrating over $[\oM_\Gamma(X,D)]^\virt$ does not give a good notion of nodal relative Gromov--Witten invariants, which for example should appear in a degeneration formula for nodal absolute Gromov--Witten invariants.
+\end{definition} Integration over $[\oM_\Gamma(X,D)]^\virt$, however, does not give a good notion of nodal relative Gromov--Witten invariants, which for example should appear in a degeneration formula for nodal absolute Gromov--Witten invariants.
 This will become clear in our discussion of the degeneration formula in \S \ref{section_degeneration}.
-To obtain a good notion of nodal relative Gromov--Witten invariants, one needs to impose the extra condition that the nodes of the domain curve imposed by $\Gamma$ remain away from the singular locus of the expanded targets.
-We show below that this condition defines a moduli stack $\shP_\Gamma(X,D)$ which is a union of connected components of $\oM_\Gamma(X,D)$.
-Nodal relative Gromov--Witten invariants are defined below by integration over the virtual class $[\shP_\Gamma(X,D)]^\virt$ obtained by restriction of $[\oM_\Gamma(X,D)]^\virt$ to $\shP_\Gamma(X,D)$.
+To obtain a good notion of nodal relative Gromov--Witten invariants, we add the extra condition that the nodes of the domain curve imposed by $\Gamma$ remain away from the singular locus of the expanded targets.
+We show below that the extra condition on nodes defines a moduli stack $\shP_\Gamma(X,D)$ which is a union of connected components of $\oM_\Gamma(X,D)$.
+Nodal relative Gromov--Witten invariants are then defined in what follows by integration over the virtual class $[\shP_\Gamma(X,D)]^\virt$ obtained by restriction of $[\oM_\Gamma(X,D)]^\virt$ to $\shP_\Gamma(X,D)$.

-Let $f \colon C \rightarrow \mathcal{X}_S$ be a $\Gamma$-marked stable map over a scheme $S$.
-By definition of the $\Gamma$-marking in Definition \ref{def:gamma_marking}, for every edge $e$ of $\Gamma$, we have a section $\sigma_e$ of $C \rightarrow S$ with image in the singular locus of $C$.
-In other words, for every point $s \in S$, the point $(\sigma_e)_s$ is a node of the curve $C_s$, and one can then ask if this node is distinguished or not in the sense of \S \ref{subsec: Moduli spaces of relative stable maps} (iii), i.e.\ if $f((\sigma_e)_s)$ is contained in the singular locus of $\mathcal{X}_{S,s}$ or not.
-The following lemma is essential for the present paper.
+Let $f \colon C \rightarrow \mathcal{X}_S$ be a $\Gamma$-marked relative stable map over a scheme $S$, where $\mathcal{X}_S$ is as in Definition \ref{def_relative_map}.
+By Definition \ref{def:gamma_marking} of the $\Gamma$-marking, for every edge $e$ of $\Gamma$, we have a section $\sigma_e$ of $C \rightarrow S$ with image in the singular locus of $C$.
+In other words, for every point $s \in S$, the point $(\sigma_e)_s$ is a node of the curve $C_s$, and we can then ask if this node is distinguished or not in the sense of Definition \ref{def_relative_map}, see Figure \ref{Fig: distinguish} for an illustration of distinguished and non-distinguished nodes.
+The following result is essential for our paper.

 \begin{lemma} Let $S$ be a connected scheme, and let $f \colon C \rightarrow \mathcal{X}_S$ be a $\Gamma$-marked relative stable map over $S$.
 Let $e$ be an edge of $\Gamma$ and $\sigma_e$ the corresponding section of $C \rightarrow S$ given by the $\Gamma$-marking.
 Then, we have the following alternative: \begin{itemize} \item[(i)] either the node $(\sigma_e)_s$ of $C_s$ is distinguished for every point $s \in S$, or \item[(ii)] the node $(\sigma_e)_s$ of $C_s$ is distinguished for no point $s \in S$. \end{itemize} \end{lemma}